Geology of Charon: Surface

 Unlike Pluto's surface, which is composed of nitrogen and methane ices, Charon's surface appears to be dominated by the less volatile water ice.
 In 2007, observations by the Gemini Observatory of patches of ammonia hydrates and water crystals on the surface of Charon suggested the presence of active cryogeysers.
 Mutual eclipses of Pluto and Charon in the 1980s allowed astronomers to take spectra of Pluto and then the combined spectrum of the pair.
 By subtracting Pluto's spectrum from the total, astronomers were able to spectroscopically determine the surface composition of Charon.
 The northern regions of Charon are composed partially of hydrocarbons and tholins, whereas the lower latitudes are more diverse in composition.
 Charon also appears to have little, if any, atmosphere.

 Photometric mapping of Charon's surface shows a latitudinal trend in albedo, with a bright equator band and darker poles.
 The south polar region is apparently darker than the north.
-The north polar region is dominated by a very large dark area informally dubbed "Mordor" by the New Horizons team.
-The Mordor Macula is distinctly red.
-Aside from Mordor, however, New Horizons imaged unexpectedly few other impact craters on Charon and found a youthful surface, indicating that Charon is probably geologically active.
+The north polar region is dominated by a very large dark area informally dubbed "Mordor" by the New Horizons team, later named Neverland Regio.
+The Neverland Regio is distinctly red.
+Aside from Neverland, however, New Horizons imaged unexpectedly few other impact craters on Charon and found a youthful surface, indicating that Charon is probably geologically active.
 In particular, the southern hemisphere has fewer craters than the northern and is considerably less rugged, suggesting that a massive resurfacing event—perhaps prompted by the partial or complete freezing of an internal ocean—occurred at some point in the past and removed many of the earlier craters.

 Charon's surface contains several large canyons from 5±to km deep.
 These are northeast–southwest trending.
 One system of troughs and cliffs extends for 1050 km.
 One such graben is Serenity Chasma which is 60 km wide.
 Others include Macross Chasma which lines up with Serenity Chasma to form a belt that extends for 1050 km.
 Other named chasmata are Tardis Chasma, Nostromo Chasma, and Argo Chasma which is 5 km deep.

 Polar regions

-Charon's north polar region, Mordor Macula, is considerably darker and more reddish than the rest of its surface.
+Charon's north polar region, Neverland Regio, is considerably darker and more reddish than the rest of its surface.
 The favored explanation for this phenomenon is that it was formed by condensation of gases that escaped from Pluto's atmosphere.
 In winter, the temperature is −258 °C, and these gases, which include nitrogen, carbon monoxide, and methane, condense into their solid forms; when these ices are subjected to solar radiation, they chemically react to form various reddish tholins.
 Later, when the area is again heated by the Sun as Charon's seasons change, the temperature at the pole rises to −213 °C, resulting in the volatiles sublimating and escaping Charon, leaving only the tholins behind.
 Over millions of years, the residual tholin builds up thick layers, obscuring the icy crust.
 The south polar region is also dark, and was imaged by New Horizons using sunlight reflected off Pluto.